still-lindsey/AlicatHTMLCSSProject/README.md

-# AlicatHTMLCSSProject
+# To View AlicatHTMLCSSProject

-To view:

-head to https://htmlpreview.github.io/ and paste the html url.
+Head to https://htmlpreview.github.io/ and paste the index.html url.